uga-libraries/format-report/documentation/archive_reports_workflow.md

 3. Save a copy of both spreadsheets to the Format Analysis folder in Teams for this year.

 ## Create ARCHive Reports

+In this step, make summaries of the merged format reports, and use those summaries to create a narrative report.

+1. Run the archive_reports.py script to generate four Excel spreadsheets with different types of summaries.
+The script has one argument, report_folder, which is the path to archive_reports.
+Script outputs:
+   - ARCHive-Formats-Analysis_Frequency.xlsx
+   - ARCHive-Formats-Analysis_Group-Overlap.xlsx
+   - ARCHive-Formats-Analysis_Ranges.xlsx
+   - ARCHive-Formats-Analysis_Risk.xlsx

+2. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]

 ## Create Department Reports